drakh/Livecut-Port/README.md

 The LV2 version can be built using the DISTRHO-Ports libs and scripts at https://github.com/DISTRHO/DISTRHO-Ports.

-One way to build the plugin could be to clone this repository, add DISTRHO-Ports as a submodule, add symbolic links to the libs and scripts folders, then build:
+One way to build the plugin could be to clone this repository, add DISTRHO-Ports as a submodule, add symbolic links to the libs and scripts folders, then build using meson:

 On linux the commands would be: